 For example, if you have a booth at a trade show, have those attendees who visit your booth fill out a landing page form using an iPad to collect their info, rather than just having the sales rep take their card.
-If you're really clever, you could even create a short workflow that sends the booth visitor an instant follow up email with a one-sheet on your services and connects them with their local rep.
+You could even create a short workflow that sends the booth visitor an instant follow up email with a one-sheet on your services and connects them with their local rep.

 Nurturing Your Leads is Not a Linear Process

 Like a sheep herder, if you want to be effective at guiding your leads through the sales process, you have to go where they are and redirect them into your flock.
 Simply sticking to email may get you some results but likely not the best results.
 Even if that means spending a little extra money and time to make it happen.